HBLL-Collection-Development/omeka-s-any-cloud/README.md

 2. Enable the plugin from the Admin side of your installation under “Modules”.
 3. Configure the module from the Admin side to include credentials for the cloud storage system you would like to use.

-After that, when you upload media for an item, it will upload to your selected cloud service rather than to your server's local storage.
+After that, when you upload media for an item, it will upload to your selected cloud service rather than to your server’s local storage.

 ## Known Issues
 1. No migration from one cloud/filesystem to another.
 Pick one or manually transfer things if you decide to change services.